polyfloyd/ledcat/doc/transposition.md

 Transposition
 =============

-Ledcat shuffle pixels around before outputting them.
-This can be useful if the arrangement of pixels in the output display does match that of the input.
+Ledcat can shuffle pixels around before outputting them.
+This can be useful if the arrangement of pixels in the output display does not match that of the input.
 With the `--transpose` option, you can set one or more operations to apply.

 Because some operations are designed to work on 2 dimensional images, Some operations need to know the dimensions of the display they are operating on.